UML-202/trafic-analysis-computer-vision/README.md

                                    or

-you follow this cheetsheet provided by chris dahms in the link above https://github.com/MicrocontrollersAndMore/OpenCV_3_Windows_10_Installation_Tutorial/blob/master/Installation%20Cheat%20Sheet%201%20-%20OpenCV%203%20and%20C%2B%2B.pdf
+To be quick you follow this cheetsheet provided by chris dahms in the link above https://github.com/MicrocontrollersAndMore/OpenCV_3_Windows_10_Installation_Tutorial/blob/master/Installation%20Cheat%20Sheet%201%20-%20OpenCV%203%20and%20C%2B%2B.pdf

 Spring semester